Cyclone Bola: Meteorological history

-The system that was to become Severe Tropical Cyclone Bola was first noted during 24 February, as a depression that had developed within the South Pacific Convergence Zone about 850 km to the north-east of Nadi, Fiji.
-During that day the system moved south-westwards and passed about 260 km to the north of Nadi, Fiji, before it started to move north-westwards during 25 February.
-The system was subsequently named Bola by the Fiji Meteorological Service during the next day, after it had become a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale.
-The system subsequently moved south-westwards which meant that the islands of Maewo and Pentecost were threatened.
-However, as Bola moved further southwards it entered a region of light and variable wind on 27 February, which along with an area of high pressure in the Tasman Sea blocked Bola's movement southwards.
-By this time Bola had become a category 2 tropical cyclone on the Australian scale, with wind speeds of between 95–110 km/h occurring near the centre.
+The system that would become Severe Tropical Cyclone Bola was first noted on 23 February by the Fiji Meteorological Service (FMS) as a shallow depression that had developed within the South Pacific Convergence Zone just to the south of Tuvalu.
+During that day, the system moved south-westwards towards Fiji before the United States Joint Typhoon Warning Center (JTWC) initiated advisories on the depression and classified it as Tropical Cyclone 13P on 24 February.
+Over the next two days, the system gradually intensified as it continued to move south-westwards before the FMS reported that it had developed into a tropical cyclone and named it Bola at 05:00 UTC (17:00 FST) on 26 February.
+At this stage, the newly named system was located about 300 nmi to the northeast of Port Vila, Vanuatu and had entered a region of light and variable winds, which, along with an area of high pressure in the Tasman Sea, caused Bola to move west-northwestwards.

+However, as Bola moved further southwards it on 27 February, which By this time Bola had become a category 2 tropical cyclone on the Australian scale, with wind speeds of between 95–110 km/h occurring near the centre.
 By 28 February, the system became a Category 3 severe tropical cyclone on the Australian scale, as it performed a small clockwise loop, between the Shepherd Islands and Efate.
 After completing its first cyclonic loop on 29 February, Bola started to move south-eastwards, before it performed a second cyclonic loop during the next day.